KevinTCoughlin/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 ---
 author: keco
 ms.author: keco
-ms.date: 10/01/2018
+ms.date: 10/02/2018
 ---
 # Selecting Files with the Microsoft File Browser SDK

-The following walk through shows how to integrate the [Microsoft File Browser SDK](https://www.npmjs.com/package/@microsoft/file-browser) with the React application we created in [Setup](index.md).
+The following walk through shows how to integrate the [Microsoft File Browser SDK](https://www.npmjs.com/package/@microsoft/file-browser) with the React application we created during [project setup](index.md).

 ### Select Files Demo

 ## 1. Pass a valid Access Token to the SDK

 In order to select files with the File Browser SDK, it first needs to successfully fetch items from the Microsoft Graph.
 Follow [this tutorial](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview) to get a valid `access_token`.
-Once obtained, replace `<access_token>` with the valid token so that it is returned as a `Promise` via `getAuthenticationToken`.
+Once obtained, replace `<access_token>` in the sample code below with the valid token so that it is returned as a `Promise` via `getAuthenticationToken`.

 ```jsx